CyberAngelB/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. Display the first 10 lines
 6. Display the third line
 7. A script that creates a file named exactly
+8. A script that write into a file